SAP-samples/codejam-cap-llm/exercises/02-create-connection-configuration/README.md

 cds bind -2 default_aicore
 ```

 That will cause Cloud Foundry to create a new service key for the SAP AI Core instance on the BTP subaccount, and configure that service key within your project.
-This is basically the same thing as the `.env` approach with one major difference; It is creating and referencing a new service, rather than having the AI Core instance's major service key in clear text in your configuration.
+This is basically the same as the `.env` approach with one major difference; It is creating a binding to the service by creating a fresh service key, rather than having the AI Core instance's major service key in clear text in your configuration.

 ## Summary